Meteor-Community-Packages/meteor-simple-schema/README.md

 ## Cleaning Data

-SimpleSchema instances provide a `clean` method that cleans or alters data in a number of ways.
-It's intended to be called prior to validation to avoid any avoidable validation errors.
+You can call `mySimpleSchema.clean` or `mySimpleSchemaValidationContext.clean` to clean the object you're validating by mutating it.
+Do this prior to validating it to avoid any avoidable validation errors.

+The object is mutated.
+That is, the original referenced object (document or modifier) will be cleaned.
+You do not have to use the return value of the `clean` method.

-The `clean` method takes the object to be cleaned as its first argument and the following optional options as its second argument:
+The `clean` function takes the object to be cleaned as its first argument and the following optional options as its second argument:

-* `filter`: Filter out properties not found in the schema?
-True by default.
-* `autoConvert`: Type convert properties into the correct type where possible?
-True by default.
+* `isModifier`: Is the first argument a modifier object?
+False by default.
+* `filter`: `true` by default.
+If `true`, removes any keys not explicitly or implicitly allowed by the schema, which prevents errors being thrown for those keys during validation.
+* `autoConvert`: `true` by default.
+If `true`, helps eliminate unnecessary validation messages by automatically converting values where possible.
+  * Non-string values are converted to a String if the schema expects a String
+  * Strings that are numbers are converted to Numbers if the schema expects a Number
+  * Non-array values are converted to a one-item array if the schema expects an Array
 * `removeEmptyStrings`: Remove keys in normal object or $set where the value is an empty string?
 True by default.
 * `trimStrings`: Remove all leading and trailing spaces from string values?
 True by default.
 * `getAutoValues`: Run `autoValue` functions and inject automatic and `defaultValue` values?
 True by default.
-* `isModifier`: Is the first argument a modifier object?
-False by default.
-* `extendAutoValueContext`: This object will be added to the `this` context of autoValue functions.

-Additional notes:

-* The object is cleaned in place.
-That is, the original referenced object will be cleaned.
-You do not have to use the return value of the `clean` method.
-* `filter` removes any keys not explicitly or implicitly allowed by the schema, which prevents errors being thrown for those keys during validation.
-* `autoConvert` helps eliminate unnecessary validation messages by automatically converting values where possible.
-For example, non-string values can be converted to a String if the schema expects a String, and strings that are numbers can be converted to Numbers if the schema expects a Number.
-* `extendAutoValueContext` can be used to give your `autoValue` functions additional valuable information, such as `userId`.
+* `extendAutoValueContext`: This object will be added to the `this` context of autoValue functions. `extendAutoValueContext` can be used to give your `autoValue` functions additional valuable information, such as `userId`.
 (Note that operations done using the Collection2 package automatically add `userId` to the `autoValue` context already.)

+Example:

 ```js
 mySchema.clean(obj);